VHClarke/anvyl_integration_solutions_engineer/README.md

-# Technical exercise for Anvyl interview for Integration Solutions Engineer
+# Anvyl Technical exercise for Integration Solutions Engineer

 ### 1) Anvyl allows you to create suppliers via API, please create a supplier called “[Your name]’s supplier” and provide us the supplier ID.